↑

 Notes

 • The two extra disks of dough are a bonus!
 Use to make other fruit galettes quickly during the week.
-Extra disks can remain in fridge for up to 5 days, or refrigerate for up to 2 months.
+Extra disks can remain in fridge for up to 5 days, or freeze for up to 2 months.
 I found the disk that had been refrigerated overnight was even more flaky than the one I made immediately.

 • Extra tip if your fruit filling is very wet, like juicy mid-summer strawberries- Before piling on the fruit, dust the galette dough with just a tiny bit of semolina flour or breadcrumbs before adding the fruit.
 This will ensures the crust won't get soggy.